Skip to main content Skip to navigation

 If you are unable to access the test due to internet or computer issues, please take screenshots or video evidence of the issue (including dates and times if possible).
 You will then need to submit mitigation via Tabula’s personal circumstances tab and upload any evidence here.
 The mitigation team will be in contact with you to discuss this.

-Unfortunately, you cannot access the test after the login period has closed and therefore you will need to submit mitigation with any evidence.Please ensure you have checked all your equipment is in working order and have logged in to QMP in plenty of time before the test is due to start, so any issues can be resolved beforehand.
+Unfortunately, you cannot access the test after the login period has closed and you may be asked to submit mitigation with evidence.Please ensure you have checked all your equipment is in working order and have logged in to QMP in plenty of time before the test is due to start, so any issues can be resolved beforehand.

 Unfortunately, you will not be able to resume the test if you experience technical issues halfway through or have unintentionally closed the test tab.
 Therefore, you would need to submit mitigation through the personal circumstances tab on Tabula.
 Please take screenshots or a recordings of the incident (showing the date and time of the incident) and upload these as evidence.